- This event has passed.

 Cormac O’Brien argues in his new book, Masculinities and Manhood in Contemporary Irish Drama: Acting the Man, that answers to this particular question can be found by examining the ways that representations of Irish manhood have shifted from embodying and enacting post-colonial concerns of nationalism and national identity, to performing models of masculinity that are driven and moulded by the political and cultural practices of neoliberal capitalism.

-Attend this international webinar presented November 14 at 11 am EST/ 1 pm CDT/ 2 pm EST/ 7 pm GMT.
+Attend this international webinar presented on November 14 at 11 am PST/ 1 pm CST/ 2 pm EST/ 7 pm Irish Time.
 REGISTER

 The US launch of Dr. O’Brien’s book will be held virtually and will take the form of a panel discussion on political economy and gendered performance in a colonized social context that had a national theatre even before it became a nation.
 We’ll hear from a wide array of Irish and diaspora perspectives, and, rooted in Cormac’s arguments about masculinities in Irish drama, explore the role of Irish arts and culture both in upholding colonial/neoliberal structures and in creating substantive change.